 Heroin isn’t the only drug that can lead to a depression disorder but because it’s symptoms are so closely related, the two often go hand in hand—like heroin, methamphetamine addiction is also known to lead to depression and anxiety.
 Heroin addiction messes with a person’s mental process and can lead a person to having suicidal thoughts, serious shifts in moods and behaviors.
 It’s important and vital to identify both depression disorder and heroin addiction in the early stages of treatment.

 As we mentioned before, in order for a treatment program to be successful, it must treat all disorders and rehab treatment shorter than 90 days is considered less effective.
-Though any treatment is better than no treatment.
-After detoxification, some of the modalities we use to treat a person suffering from a heroin addiction and depression disorder are:
+Though, any treatment is better than no treatment.
+After detoxification, some modalities used to treat a person suffering from a heroin addiction and depression disorder are:

 - Motivational Interviewing